manticoresoftware/manticoresearch/docs/conf_options_reference/index_configuration_options.rst

 Possible values are ``mmap``, ``mmap_preread``, ``mlock``.
 Refer to :ref:`mlock` directive for possible mlock restrictions and :ref:`index_files_access` for detailed explanation of the values.

-In ``mmap_preread`` mode upon search daemon start index's attributes file gets mapped into memory and is pre-read by a background thread. ``mlock`` option uses mlock(2) privileged call to additionally lock the attributes in memory. ``mmap`` option just maps the file into memory and expects OS to cache those parts of the file that are used more often.
+In ``mmap_preread`` mode upon daemon start index's attributes file gets mapped into memory and is pre-read by a background thread. ``mlock`` option uses mlock(2) privileged call to additionally lock the attributes in memory. ``mmap`` option just maps the file into memory and expects OS to cache those parts of the file that are used more often.